Cervical Smears, Breast Screening, Pregnancy

 Didn’t plan on having a baby?

 We can also care for you if you are unhappy about being pregnant or the possibility that you might be pregnant.
-We can talk you through various options such as adoption, foster care or abortion.
+We can talk you through various options such as adoption, foster care or termination of pregnancy.

 Our medical staff are experienced in providing a range of contraception choices, too.
 Some of them are free.
 Just come and talk to us about whatever is on your mind.